 Given the stimulant obsession of modern day society, they saw the opportunity to cash in big, and they took it.
-The downside to this industry boon was that consumers didn’t really get any true fat burners, all they got was a bad case of jitters and anxiety.
+The downside to this industry boom was that consumers didn’t really get any true fat burners -- all they got was a bad case of jitters and anxiety.
 And to top it off, those same consumers buying the high stim “fat burners” didn’t lose any weight either!

 Now, don’t get us wrong, there were some fairly effective ingredients that showed up from time to time, including the very popular ephedrine or the bodybuilding staple DNP, but those ingredients were altogether banned after numerous adverse side effects were evident following their use.

 This has culminated in 99% of companies selling you products that make you think you’re burning fat by using all sorts of complex sounding terms, including:

 Make no mistake, there are naturally-occurring ingredients that do confer these benefits, most companies don’t use them or if they do, don’t implement the correct doses.
 In the end, most of “fat burner” marketing is little more than fancy window dressing around a cocktail of unproven stimulants that make you feel like you're burning fat, when in reality it’s doing nothing for actual weight loss and only affecting your heart rate, blood pressure, and sleep.